-Because of its commitment to organic ingredients and recyclable packaging, Kettle & Fire earned the best organic bone broth spot with its Classic Chicken Bone Broth.
-This bone broth has a smooth, rich flavor that’s perfectly seasoned for both sipping and cooking.
+Because of its commitment to organic ingredients and recyclable packaging, Kettle & Fire earned the best organic bone broth spot with its Classic Chicken and Classic Beef Bone Broth.
+Both have a smooth, rich flavor that’s perfectly seasoned for both sipping and cooking.

 Calories: 40-45 | Protein: 10 grams | Carbohydrates: 0 grams | Sodium: 310-330 milligrams | Fat: 0 grams

 “One of my favorite ways of utilizing bone broth is stirred into risotto for depth of flavor and velvety texture.
 Using it as the base for cooking beans and legumes is a great way of adding extra comfort and nutrition to your dish.
 It’s great in spicy curries and comforting mashed potatoes, and can even be used to perfectly poach your eggs—served with a warm loaf of sourdough bread and lightly wilted greens for a dinner that’s sure to satisfy.” - Chef Tatiana Rosana, Executive Chef of Para Maria at The Envoy Hotel in Boston